 Michelle Thieman is the Office Manager and first point of contact at LINKZ.
 Since 2012 she has been the first person to greet families interested in learning more about our services.
 She has trained in Bowman’s Orton-Gillingham Plus, and understands the critical need to connect with and support families reaching out for help and guidance during their child’s academic career.
 She loves sharing the ability and experience of our staff in educating students that have a wide variety of learning styles.
 Michelle feels privileged to watch our team share knowledge that enables their students to develop both skills and confidence in their abilities to be successful.
 On a personal note, she enjoys spending time with her husband, daughter, and friends, as well as traveling and making jewelry.

 Noah Ferentz, M.A.T. is the Regional Director of LINKZ Midwest.
 He received his Masters of Arts in Teaching at Goucher College with dual certification as a secondary special education and mathematics instructor.
 He received his Bachelor of Arts in Psychology from the University of Maryland, College Park.
 During his undergraduate studies, he also worked for the University of Maryland Athletic Department in the Academic Support and Career Development Unit as an Assistant Academic Athletic Counselor, where he managed a caseload of over 100 student-athletes during his tenure.
-Noah has taught students between grades 2-12 in the classroom and has been tutoring students from ages 8-22 for over six years.
+Noah has taught students between grades 2-12 in the classroom and has been tutoring students from ages 8-22 since 2014.
 Noah is a trained Executive Functioning coach and specializes in math, writing skills, and standardized test preparation.
 In his spare time, Noah enjoys practicing and performing stand-up and sketch comedy.